-Mercer's School of Medicine was established in 1982 to educate physicians and health professionals to meet the primary care and healthcare needs of rural and medically underserved areas of Georgia through education, service, research, and collaboration.
+MACON, SAVANNAH, AND COLUMBUS - Mercer's School of Medicine was established in 1982 to educate physicians and health professionals to meet the primary care and healthcare needs of rural, medically underserved areas of Georgia through education, service, research, and collaboration.
 Today, a majority of graduates practice in the state of Georgia, and Mercer is a leader in the nation for those who are practicing in rural or medically underserved areas.
-The School's educational environment is founded on a patient-based learning philosophy that is case-driven and provides early patient care experiences.
+The School's educational environment was the first to be founded on a patient-based learning philosophy that is case-driven and provides early patient care experiences.
 This innovative, hands-on approach results in better long-term retention of content and prepares students for a variety of clinical challenges.
-With multiple locations throughout Central Georgia, Mercer University School of Medicine offers a campus environment for every type of student.
+With locations in Macon, Savannah, and Columbus, Mercer University School of Medicine offers a campus environment for every type of student.
 Macon is the School's administrative campus.
 The Savannah campus was established in 2008 and is located adjacent to Memorial University Medical Center.
 Columbus began as a clinical campus in 2012 and welcomed the first four-year M.D. class to a temporary space in the fall of 2021.
-Construction of a new facility was completed in late 2021 and classes began there in January 2022.
+Construction of a new facility was completed in late 2021 and opened in January 2022.
 All three campuses are closely integrated and function as one unit.

-College of Pharmacy (Atlanta)
+College of Pharmacy

-The College of Pharmacy advances health through innovations in teaching, research, patient-centered care and service.
+ATLANTA - The College of Pharmacy advances health through innovations in teaching, research, patient-centered care and service.
 Mercer is ranked the No. 1 private pharmacy school in the Southeast by U.S. News & World Report.
-The College has an enrollment of more than 500 students and, with a distinguished faculty of scientists and clinicians, houses several research centers.
+The College has an enrollment of more than 400 students and, with a distinguished faculty of scientists and clinicians, houses several research centers.
 The College's motto, "A Tradition of Excellence, A Legacy of Caring," frames its philosophy of providing excellent academic programs in an environment where every student matters and every person counts.

-College of Nursing (Atlanta)
+College of Nursing

-Mercer's nationally recognized Georgia Baptist College of Nursing is the longest established nursing program in Georgia.
-With a rich history dating back to 1902 and nealy 9,000 alumni, the College is grounded in the heritage of excellence in nursing education.
+ATLANTA - Mercer's nationally recognized Georgia Baptist College of Nursing is the longest established nursing program in Georgia.
+With a rich history dating back to 1902 and more than 9,000 alumni, the College is grounded in the heritage of excellence in nursing education.
 The College strives to advance the nursing workforce through multiple degree options, and faculty are dedicated to the development of professional nurses committed to scholarship, leadership, practice, research, and service within a culture of academic excellence.